madelonst/project_wsdm/README.md

 ### Project structure

-* `env`
-    Folder containing the Redis env variables for the docker-compose deployment

-* `helm-config`
-   Helm chart values for Redis and ingress-nginx

 * `k8s`
     Folder containing the kubernetes deployments, apps and services for the ingress, order, payment and stock services.